Linux command line¶

 For details about the hardware and the operating system of stallo, and basic explanation of Linux clusters please see the About Stallo part of this documentation.

-To find out more about the storage and file systems on the machines, your disk quota, how to manage data, and how to transfer file to/from Stallo, please read the storage section.
+To find out more about the storage and file systems on the machines, your disk quota, how to manage data, and how to transfer file to/from Stallo, please read the Transferring files to/from Stallo section.

 The only way to connect to Stallo is by using ssh.
 Check the Logging in for the first time in this documentation to learn more about ssh.